jepjepus/hgr-dre/README.md

 File necessary to boot the container when the session starts.
 It will be copied to folder "~/.config/autostart"

 ### hgr-server
-It runs the the docker container and the hgr-server application taking into account if the container was created or not.
+It runs the the hgr-server application taking into account if the container was created or not.

-### hgr-client
+### hgr
 It runs the the docker container and the hgr-client application taking into account if the container was created or not.
 >## IMPORTANT
  Don't move this script from the folder "~/hgr-dre/" or it won't work